appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 2. Click the **Edit Source** button in the property pane to open the Custom Widget Builder.

-3. In the [Custom widget builder](/reference/widgets/custom#custom-widget-builder), remove the default component code in HTML, CSS, and JS editors, and import the required libraries.
+3. In the [Custom widget builder](/reference/widgets/custom#custom-widget-builder), remove the default component code in HTML, CSS, and JS editors.

 4. For the image gallery, import the required libraries using the ESM format.
 Use trusted CDN providers like [jsDelivr](https://www.jsdelivr.com/) or [UNPKG](https://unpkg.com/) for library imports.